 - Don’t carry your big, DSLR camera with you around your neck.
 You look like a target.
 Put it in a bag if you want to carry it with you and only take it out to take pictures.

 - Don’t get fall down drunk and stumble back to your hostel at 4am.
-Probably a pretty good chance of getting mugged.
+You have a much better chance of getting mugged in that scenario than site-seeing during the day.

 - Don’t carry a wallet with you in your front or back pocket.
 Put your money and/or passport in a money belt.
 Pickpockets are everywhere in populated cities.